MicrosoftDocs/entra-docs/docs/identity/app-provisioning/how-provisioning-works.md

 7. Persist a watermark at the end of the initial cycle, which provides the starting point for the later incremental cycles.

 Some applications such as ServiceNow, G Suite, and Box support not only provisioning users, but also provisioning groups and their members.
-In those cases, if group provisioning is enabled in the [mappings](customize-application-attributes.md), the provisioning service synchronizes the users and the groups, and then later synchronizes the dynamic membership groups.
+In those cases, if group provisioning is enabled in the [mappings](customize-application-attributes.md), the provisioning service synchronizes the users and the groups, and then later synchronizes the dynamic membership group.

 ### Incremental cycles